Depression and Hope (circa 1925–1940)

 - Some labor groups working to break down racial barriers which weakened their ability to fight economic exploitation and stratification; and

-- Over deeply imbedded cultural practices—values, ideas, stories, sounds, beliefs—which form people’s “comfort zones,” and encourage them to welcome, or resist, difference and change.
+- Deeply imbedded cultural practices—values, ideas, stories, sounds, beliefs—which form people’s “comfort zones” where we welcome, or resist, difference and change.

 Among the stories are: